Nagendra1997/python/README.md

-## Mesibo Python API  [ BETA ]
+## Mesibo Python SDK  [ BETA ]

 This repo contains the source code for Mesibo Real-Time Python API.
-Mesibo Python library is still **under-development**.
+Mesibo Python Package is still **under-development**.
 However, it is completely functional.

 ### What is Mesibo?
 Mesibo offers everything to make your app real-time and scalable.
 It's modular, lightweight and easy to integrate.